A Travel Price Comparison for Families, Couples, and Backpackers Belgium vs. Spain for Families, Couples, Museums & Attractions, and Food

 Two weeks in Belgium or Spain?

-You'll find museums, theater, and history and culture around the tranquil destination of Belgium.
+You'll find museums, theater, and history and culture around the prosperous destination of Belgium.
 Take your pick from the many activities offered here.
 Most people find that two weeks is more than enough time to see everything.

 It's hard to know how much time to spend in Spain.
 In Spain, you'll find national parks, history and culture, and nightlife.
 Adventure travel is very popular here, too.
 Two weeks is a great amount of time to relax and see the many things that Spain has to offer.